-Cambridge Analytica, the embattled data firm that worked on Donald Trump’s 2016 presidential campaign, filed for Chapter 7 bankruptcy on Thursday.
+Cambridge Analytica, the embattled data firm that worked on Donald Trump’s 2016 presidential campaign, announced it is shutting down operations.

 The company has come under fire over allegations it misused the personal Facebook data of millions.